srinipal/BlogPlus/README.md

 It also provides a "guest" browsing mode in which guests are provided a subset of above features like:

 - [X] View the latest and most popular posts in home page
-- [x] View posts created by a particular user
+- [x] View posts created by a user